 When to transplant cannabis seedlings?

-When you start raising seedlings, you’ll likely start by growing in cups or small grow bags, this way they can grow faster during the early stages.
+When you start raising seedlings, you’ll likely start by growing them in cups or small grow bags, this way they can grow faster during the early stages.
 They will start to sprout and grow under your careful care, and when cannabis seedlings are big enough that their leaves can touch the edge of the pot (or cup), you will need to transplant them into a larger pot.

 To transplant cannabis seedlings is important, why?